cassiofb-dev/project-euler/README.md

 ## Usage

 Run in your terminal ``docker compose up -d``.
-You can check the results on the file ``results.txt`` created on root directory or inside the programs directory with a txt file created for each program.
+You can check the results on the file ``run_solutions.txt`` created on root directory or inside the programs directory with a txt file created for each program.

 To use it without docker make sure you have installed the programs in the section [credits](#credits) and run ``python run_solutions.py``.